 You can also search online for local providers.
-Keep in mind that board-certified behavior analysts (BCBAs) may work directly with some children, but in many cases they supervise other professionals or paraprofessionals who have ABA training.
+Keep in mind that board certified behavior analysts (BCBAs) may work directly with some children, but in many cases they supervise other professionals or paraprofessionals who have ABA training.

 Some professionals who aren’t certified in ABA may still have ABA training and be able to provide therapy that works well for your child.
-If you’d like your child to attend an ABA center, it’s a good idea to make sure they have at least one BCBA supervising treatment.
+If you’d like your child to attend an ABA center, it’s a good idea to make sure that they have at least one BCBA supervising treatment.